chunnel.co.uk › Motorhome & Campervan

 How much does it cost to take a motorhome on the Eurotunnel?

-More than a car, because fares are based on size, and the gap depends on the day.
-Our price checks showed a mid-sized campervan cost about 1.3× the car fare on a quiet Thursday, rising to about 1.9× on a busy weekend.
-Larger motorhomes cost more again.
-Enter your vehicle details in the booking module for the exact price.
+More than a car, based on size and day.
+Our checks showed a mid-sized campervan costing about 1.3× a car on a quiet Thursday, up to about 1.9× at a busy weekend.
+Enter your dimensions in the module for your exact fare.

-Can I take gas bottles in my campervan?
+Can I travel with gas bottles in my camper?

 Taking your motorhome or campervan through the Channel Tunnel is straightforward: drive into the tall carriage at Folkestone, cross to Calais in 35 minutes staying with your vehicle, and drive straight off onto the motorway.
 Fares are higher than a car and depend on size and day, our checks showed anything from about 1.3× on a quiet weekday to 1.9× at a busy weekend.
 Measure your vehicle, travel midweek where you can, and use the price checker above for your exact fare.